ikim1991/server-tips-analysis/README.md

 ## Summary of Analysis

 Working as a server my wage is highly dependent on the amount of tips I make on a given shift.
 Shifts are categorized by the day of the week and whether it was a Day shift or a Night shift.
 The tip amount varies every shift and generally random depending on the day.
-In order to help me budget around the variance in my earnings and to optimize my work schedule, I performed an analysis to forecast my weekly tips on Juypter Notebooks.
+In order to help me budget around the variance in my earnings and to optimize my work schedule, I performed an analysis to forecast my weekly tips on Jupyter Notebook.

 The business problem at hand:
   - Forecasting and budgeting around a high variance pay structure.